qirunzeng/qirunzeng.github.io/_posts/2025-02-26-Fibonacci.md

     \end{aligned}
     $$

-    by working out the above equations we have:
+    By working out the above equations we have:
     $$
     F_{x} = \frac{(1+\sqrt{5})^x - (1 - \sqrt{5})^x}{2^x\sqrt{5}}
     $$